 NOTICE TO TEACHERS, STAFF, STUDENTS, PARENTS/GUARDIANS, AND COMMUNITY MEMBERS

-Wishkah Valley School District will be accepting nominations for students to enter the Highly Capable program for the 2019-20 school year.
-Nominations will be accepted from June 3-14, 2019.
+Wishkah Valley School District is accepting nominations for students to enter the Highly Capable program for the 2019-20 school year.
+Nominations will be accepted throughout the school year.

 This program is designed to meet the unique needs of students who perform or show potential for performing at significantly advanced academic levels when compared with others of their age, experiences, or environments.
 Outstanding abilities are seen within student’s general intellectual aptitudes, specific academic activities, and/or creative productivities within a specific domain.